 Variable Envelope Printing

 If you want to capture your direct mail recipient’s attention right out of the mailbox, try using personalization on the outside of the envelope.
-When you add a person’s name along with a colorful design, you can increase your response rate by as much as 135%.
+When you add a person’s name along with a colorful design, you can increase your response rate by.

 Modern-day digital print technology is a far cry from what it used to be.
 Today’s digital color is comparable to offset printing and it’s ideal for shorter runs or where variable color personalization is important.
 Digital color is a great choice when you’re on a tight deadline because there’s no plate setup necessary.
 There’s also typically less waste.